Call Processing Architecture

 Media resources include:

-Conference bridges — Provide software-based conferencing for ad-hoc and meet-me conferences.
+- Conference bridges — Provide software-based conferencing for instant and permanent conferences.
 (See Transcoding.)

 Because of the additional processing and network requirements for media resource services, it is essential to follow all guidelines for running media resources within a cluster.
 Generally, Cisco recommends non-dedicated media resource subscribers for multicast MoH and annunciator services, but dedicated media resource subscribers as shown in Figure 9-1 are recommended for unicast MoH as well as large-scale software-based conferencing and MTPs unless those services are within the design guidelines detailed in the chapter on Media Resources.